che6y/db-course-project/README.md

 # db-course-project
-Application for Laboratory using ReactJS
+Application for Laboratory using NodeJS